armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-5.md

 To make the dynamic timeout available, you need to enable the feature flag in Orca and Deck.

-On the Orca side, the feature flag overrides the default value rollback timeout - 5min - with a UI input from the user.
+On the Orca side, the feature flag overrides the default value rollback timeout - 5 min - with a UI input from the user.

 ```
 {